 The draft regulation among other things provided for the manner and procedure for applying for a license.

-Under the Electricity Act 10 of 2006, the IRC is empowered to license all industry participants involved in the following activities:
+Under the mandate provided by Electricity Supply Act (ESA) #10 of 2006, the IRC is empowered to license all industry participants involved in the following activities:

 Applicants will be expected to obtain application forms from the Commission’s office or website, complete the forms and attach all the required documents which will be needed to assess their legal, technical and business competence to undertake the licensed activity.

 Applicants are also required to publish notices of their application for a license in two local newspapers, to enable stakeholders and the general public make their input in the form of objections or other comments.
 (The Commission has this responsibility according to the Act, but it is considered necessary to have the applicant carry out this function for themselves.
 The Commission could also publish its receipt of such applications.)

 Any objection filed will be considered taking into cognizance the rules of natural justice and fair hearing.
 The decision to grant or refuse a license lies within the discretion of The IRC who is mandated to take into consideration such factors as the ability of the applicant to comply with industry codes (technical and financial), the sufficiency and veracity of the documents submitted as well as well as the general public interest.

 Applicants whose applications are refused also have the opportunity to appeal the refusal or seek a review of the decision.